Are Erasmus Capacity Building project call for you / your organisation? Answer the following questions and you’ll know. Have you ever:

 Main aims: enhance abilities of youth workers, support development of youth work, strengthen youth cooperation.
-Examples: Conferences, workshops, meetings, games, round tables, large-scale youth events, seminars, development of youth work methods, tools, materials, training modules, Youthpass, awareness campaigns, communication schemes, etc.
+Examples: conferences, workshops, meetings, games, round tables, large-scale youth events, seminars, development of youth work methods, tools, materials, training modules, awareness campaigns, communication schemes, etc.

 2. Mobility Activities

 Main aims: foster exchange of good practices, equip participants with new skills.
-Examples: Youth Exchanges, Volunteering activities, Mobility of Youth Workers
+Examples: youth exchanges, volunteering activities, mobilities of youth workers (i.e. training courses).

-- Opportunity to learn good practices from other organisations (based in Europe and other continents);
+- Opportunities to learn from other organisations (based in EU and other continents)

 What funds are available for CBY projects?

-- Maximum 80% of the estimated real costs (20% of your own funding is needed)’
+- For capacity building activities: maximum 80% of the estimated real costs (20% of your own funding is needed)

-2. Organisation must have been legally registered for at least one year.
+- Partner organisations must have been legally registered for at least one year

-3. Organisation (and every potential project partner organisation) needs to have/obtain PIC number.
-It can be obtained here: https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/how-to-participate/participant-register
+- All partners need to have/obtain PIC number.
+It can be obtained here

 Looking for a way to stand out with your PIF?
 Read this post.